vankeisb/react-tea-cup/doc/manual.md

 to a subset of the whole state that has been updated.

 In tea-cup, just like in Elm, there's one single update loop.
-Updating anything in the model means that `Program.render()` is called, which in turns invokes the top-level `view` function, ending-up re-rendering the whole tree.
+Updating anything in the model means that `Program` renders, which in turns invokes the top-level `view` function, ending-up re-rendering the whole tree.
 This can lead to performance issues much faster than one could expect.

 The solution to this problem is to use memoization explicity in your view functions when you see performance degrading in the rendering phase.
-Using a JS profiler will help you find the hotspots.
+Using a JS or React profiler will help you find the hotspots.

 Then, once you know which function takes too much to render, just memoize it :